 While Martin began as a Northwest-style painter, he soon adapted his own style of fantastic, comical, perhaps warped characters.
 His work was highly successful, however Martin, somewhat of a recluse, was never a strong promoter.
 Many of his works are signed James Martin D.D.R., for "Donald Duck Ranch," the name he's given to his self-built house and studio in Edmonds, Washington.

-Martin's small gouache on paper, Curtainesque, appears on the 6th floor in the Habib Conference Room.
+Martin's small gouache on paper, Curtainesque, appears on the 6th floor of the Allen Center in the Habib Conference Room.
 In his notes, Martin describes this as "a painting of Elizabethan characters wearing John Phillip Sousa's jacket."

 James Martin: Art Rustler at the Rivoli, by Sheila Farr.
 University of Washington Press, March 2001.